How to Use a Custom Domain with GitHub Pages

 image of my AAAA registration on Cloudflare

-Step 2: Set Up CNAME Record
+Step 2: Set up CNAME record

 Next, add a CNAME record for the www prefix.
 If you already have one, edit it; otherwise, create a new record.
-Set the Name field to www and enter your GitHub Pages domain as the Target.
+Set the Name field to www and enter your GitHub Pages domain as the target.

 Here's my configuration: